seanchas116/PaintField/readme.txt

 PaintField - A Cross-platform Digital Painting Tool
 ========

 This app is currently under development.
-The source files are licensed under the MIT license (see copying file).
+The source files are licensed under LGPL (see copying file).
 The project name and the license might be changed in the future.

 ## - To Build -